Northern territories are the own land of Japan.

 Source: NHK World

-Government Japan's Northern Territories ( English )
+$B!!(BJapan's Northern Territories ( English )

 $B!!(BJapan's Northern Territories ( Russian ) :

 This page has been deleted from an unknown reason.
 Please refer the English site.

 We protest strongly against the Rissia's Prdident Medvedev to set foot on our own land of Northern Territories

 of Japan.
 Prime Minister Kan said that Medvedev's visit to the Japan's inherent islands was unforgivable outrage.